Discover 7 simple ways to make your wedding day go like a breeze!

 - Hire an experienced photographer who understands what you need

 When you hire a photographer, you need someone who will understand you, your family, and your friends, and the sort of experience you want at your wedding.
-Wh ether you’re looking for beautiful, magazine-like images or informal documentary shots, your photographer needs to be able to relate to you and your guests.
+Whether you’re looking for beautiful, magazine-like images or informal documentary shots, your photographer needs to be able to relate to you and your guests.
 It’s vital you spend the time giving him or her your vision before your wedding day.
 If they have a clear idea of what you’d like, that makes their role so much easier!
-It also means you can relax with your guests rather than spending your precious time worrying if the pictures you’d like have been taken.
+It also means you can relax with your guests rather than spend your precious time worrying if the pictures you’d like have been taken.

 - Plan for rain

 The old adage says ‘expect the best but plan for the worst’, and that’s very true of your wedding day.
 Make a plan for bad weather.
 Get umbrellas ready for you and your guests and plan for ushers and bridesmaids to look after them, ensure you have ample room inside if people can’t go outside into gardens, and plan for indoor pictures if the weather outside isn’t what you’d like.
 Then, relax.
 The weather is out of your control.
 If you have a rainy day, you’re prepared.
 If the weather’s glorious, even better!